orizens/orizens.com/src/pages/blog/2017-01-01-lessons-learned-from-creating-a-typeahead-with-rxjs-and-angular-2.md

 accessible navigation with arrows

 To achieve this feature, the code listens to the &#8216;keydown' key strokes allowing only arrow keys to pass.
-The &#8220;subscribe" method starts the execution of this stream and applies logics for marking the relevant suggestion as active.
+The "subscribe" method starts the execution of this stream and applies logics for marking the relevant suggestion as active.

 ```typescript
 navigateWithArrows() {